Maxus Terron 9

-The Maxus Terron 9 is a mid-size pickup truck produced by Chinese automaker SAIC Maxus since 2024.
-It is available with both diesel engine and battery electric powertrains.
+The Maxus Terron 9 is a battery electric and diesel mid-size pickup truck produced by Chinese automaker SAIC Maxus since 2024.

-The model is marketed as the Maxus Xingji X (大通星际X (Dàtōng Xīngjì X), translation: star boundary or interstellar) in China.
+The model is marketed as the Maxus Interstellar X (大通星际X (Dàtōng Xīngjì X), translation: star boundary or interstellar) in China.

+In February 2026, Volkswagen Group Argentina showed the work progress for the Latin American second-generation Volkswagen Amarok (based on Terron 9), which will be produced in Argentina (Pacheco plant), the new Amarok Hybrid was developed by SAIC-VW.
+The first-generation Amarok production will finish on the second half of 2026, giving way to the New Amarok which will start being produced in 2027.

 Specifications

 The Terron 9 is based on an all-new chassis design called Starbridge Architecture (星桥架构 (Xīng qiáo jiàgòu)).

 The Terron 9 offers a towing capacity of 3.5 tonnes and a payload of 620 kg in its 1.7 m long load bed, which extends to 2.4 m with the tailgate down.
 The electric version includes a power-operated front trunk with a capacity of 236 dm^{3} and two integrated seats.

 The truck features double-wishbone independent suspension on all four wheels and BorgWarner front and rear differential locks.

 Interior features include a 12.3-inch LCD instrument panel and a 12.3-inch central control touchscreen with wireless CarPlay and Android Auto.

 Off-road and safety technologies include: